abutheone/Adam-Riezqie/Cryptography-Class/Assessments/4-Practical-Test/Practical-Test-2/Practical-Test-2/README.md

 ---

 ## Step 4: Static Analysis
 There is a difference between [static analysis and dynamic analysis](src/notes/type-of-analysis.md).
-Here we try to perform static analysis, which get as much as possible information before execute it.
+Here we try to perform static analysis, which involves gathering as much information as possible before executing the file.

-We can use tools like [DIE](src/notes/setup-guide-for-performing-malware-analysis.md#3-install-analysis-tools-inside-the-vm) to analysis it.
+We can use tools like [DIE](src/notes/setup-guide-for-performing-malware-analysis.md#3-install-analysis-tools-inside-the-vm) to analyze it.

 ![static-analysis-using-die](src/screenshot/static-analysis-using-die.png)

 ---

 ### Step 4.1: Reseach:
-From the step before, we know that the ransomware using `Python Langguage` and build it using `PyInstaller`.
-Our goals to understand how it work and reverse enginnering it, by saying that, we need to know the encryption algorithm, key, and and any related information.
-From where? from the source code.
+From the previous step, we know that the ransomware uses `Python Language` and is built using `PyInstaller`.
+Our goal is to understand how it works and reverse engineer it.
+By saying that, we need to identify the encryption algorithm, key, and any related information.
+This information can be obtained from the source code.

-Since it build using PyInstaller, I try to google like `reverse engineer pyinstaller` and found the tools on github, [pyinstxtractor](https://github.com/extremecoders-re/pyinstxtractor) to extract the **binary file** from the `.exe`.
+Since it is built using PyInstaller, I tried searching for `reverse engineer pyinstaller` on Google and found the tools on GitHub, [pyinstxtractor](https://github.com/extremecoders-re/pyinstxtractor) to extract the **binary file** from the `.exe`.
 You can download the `pyinstxtractor-ng.exe` [here](https://github.com/pyinstxtractor/pyinstxtractor-ng/releases/tag/2025.01.05).

 `pyinstxtractor` *is a tool to extract the contents of a Pyinstaller generated executable file*.